SashoStoichkov/AdventOfCode2021/README.md

 # Solutions for Advent of Code 2021

 Advent of Code is a series of challenges that are open-source and are run by a community of thousands of people.
 Each challenge is run by a group of people, and each challenge has a unique solution.
 The solutions are released to the public, and are available on GitHub.
-The solutions are also available on the [adventofcode.com](https://adventofcode.com) website.
+The tasks are also available on the [adventofcode.com](https://adventofcode.com) website.

 ## Live Version